 Once again, the ring comes full circle; connecting the past, the passion and the visions.
 As the ultimate declaration of love, the wines are named after the couple’s three children; Liva, Victor and Stella.

 The latest event in the caviar and wine dynasty is the acquisition of the neighboring farm.
-Here, an old barn from 1931 has been transformed into a winery opening in September of 2018.
+Here, an old barn from 1931 has been transformed into a winery.
 The property includes 4 hectares of soil, so the purchase also allows for the vine-growing area to be expanded.
-In 2019, vines will be planted on the site, and with the new area, there will be a total area of 5 hectares of vines, resulting in a total production of no less than 20,000 bottles of wine annually.
+In 2019, 5.000 vines has been planted on the site, and with the new area, there will be a total area of 5 hectares of vines, resulting in a total production of no less than 20,000 – 25.000 bottles of wine annually.
 Stokkebye Vineyard will thus be among the biggest vineyards in Denmark.

 So, the family tree is well-rooted amid an astonishing landscape.